-Wondering what age you can stop burping a baby?
-Discover the signs and milestones that tell you when to stop burping a baby!
+Wondering when can you stop burping baby?
+Discover the signs and milestones that tell you when you can finally stop burping your baby!

 It’s the one task we’ve done from Day One: burping the baby.
 We know to hoist the baby over our shoulders or sit them on our laps to pat their backs.
 And for many babies, burping is necessary—otherwise, we’re dealing with massive spit-up and cranky naps.

 But after a while, burping doesn’t feel as urgent as it did a few months ago, leaving you wondering when to stop burping a baby.

 As a first-time mom, I honestly didn’t know what age you stop burping a baby, whether they were bottle fed or breastfed.
 It didn’t help that I’d hear about moms who stopped within a few weeks, while others were still burping their one-year-olds.